// undine docs

 • G2P — grid-to-particle transfer with FLIP/PIC blend

-• Collisions — SDF lookup, normal damping, tangential friction, no-slip, contact refill
+• Collisions — SDF lookup, normal damping, tangential friction, no-slip, slip capture, contact refill

 • Surface tension — when enabled, on the free-surface band